lahmbil/ev3-from-the-bottom-now-we-do-not-work-in-C/README.md

-Swagboy is a puck grabber robot.
+Swagboy-C is a puck grabber robot.
 Equipped with 2 wheels, powered by 2 EV3 large motors, 1 claw, powered by 1 EV3 medium motor, 1 ultrasonic sensor, 1 touch sensor and 1 color sensor.